-U.S. DEPARTMENT OF TRANSPORTATION: This product is NOT classified as Dangerous Goods, per U.S. DOT regulations, under 49 CFR 172.101.
+U.S. DEPARTMENT OF TRANSPORTATION: This product is classified as Dangerous Goods, per U.S. DOT regulations, under 49 CFR 172.101.
+NOTE: This product is regulated by transportation only for domestic shipments in the United States and is only applicable when shipped in containers above 119 gallon (450 liters).
+The following classification is not applicable under other jurisdictions.